vojtapavlik/LSP-Assignment-1/PA1_Assignment.md

 ```

 ![plot of chunk unnamed-chunk-7](figure/unnamed-chunk-7-1.png)

 Average patterns of the weekdays and weekend days are different.
-There is a higher activity around time interval
+There is a higher activity in time interval 500 to 800 in weekdays, which suggest earlier getting up and commuting to work.
+On weekends, however, the subject made more steps after 1000 interval, which were also spread irregularly in the time.
+One may speculate that the volunteer has a desk job and lives actively during the weekends.